Akshay582/Teach-Finder-Case-Study/README.md

 - After signing in, you will be redirected to the homepage and **you can enter your one liner notes in textbox in homepage and they will appear below the text box**.

--The styling is not fancy, very simple.
+- The styling is not fancy, very simple.

 ### Technology stack: